threathunters-io/laurel/man/laurel.8.md

   understand uppercase and lowercase JSON object fields as identical.
   This setting does not affect enriched fields passed in from `auditd(8)`.
 Default: unset
+- `exe-hash`: Compute SHA256 hash of the executable (`SYSCALL.exe`)
+  and add it as `EXE_HASH` to the SYSCALL record.
+Default: false
+- `exe-hash-size-limit`: Skip hashing executables larger than this size (in bytes).
+Recommended to avoid excessive I/O on large binaries.
+  Default: 10_000_000
+- `exe-hash-cache-entries`: Maximum number of entries in the exe hash LRU cache (keyed by inode + mtime).
+Set to 0 to disable caching.
+  Default: 1024

 ## `[label-process]` section